 What do we talk about when we talk about love?
 Is it the burning fires of passion, the warm contentment of a long-term partnership, a fleeting feeling of connection?
 Do we love out of our strength or out of our weakness?
 I took a class on the philosophy of love while working on my philosophy degree, and what struck me most was how varied the answers to the question of what love is where and how little most thinkers seemed able to describe it.
 Lacan takes up this question among others in his Seminar VIII, issued in paperback last year by Polity.

 Transference is the central issue with which Lacan is concerned, but he covers a broad array of topics throughout the seminar as befits his notoriously elliptical and knotty thought.
-His Seminar VIII contains, among other things, his against-the-grain reading of Plato’s Symposium, his thoughts on castration and the function of the ‘phallus,’ a literary examination of a trilogy of plays by Paul Claudel, and a consideration the role of the analyst within treatment.
-A full unpacking of the Seminar could easily take a thousand pages, but I will highlight just a few points of interest.
+His Seminar VIII contains, among other things, his against-the-grain reading of Plato’s Symposium, his thoughts on castration and the function of the ‘phallus,’ a literary examination of a trilogy of plays by Paul Claudel, and a consideration of the role of the analyst within treatment.
+A full unpacking of the seminar could easily take a thousand pages, but I will highlight just a few points of interest.